10 Benefits of Choosing AWS as Your Cloud Platform

 Any owner of a large web project needs to choose a powerful, highly resourced cloud platform allowing the site to work at the proper level, without failures, crushes, and other problems of the same sort.
 Our team has huge experience in the web and mobile development area, and therefore we can safely give you our professional advice on such a difficult issue.
 And we recommend Amazon AWS services.

-AWS software is a reliable and effective solution which meets all the requirements of the high-loaded portals needing scalability.
+AWS software is a reliable and effective solution that meets all the requirements of the high-loaded portals needing scalability.
 But what are Amazon AWS services?
 And how does AWS work?
 In our article, we’ll answer these and many other questions.
-You’re going to learn AWS main benefits and figure out the best way to use Amazon technology in your advantage.
+You’re going to learn AWS main benefits and figure out the best way to use Amazon technology to your advantage.

 What is AWS technology?

 Okay, what is an AWS server?
 What are its benefits?
 We’re ready to marshal the issue in order.

 First of all, let’s answer the simple question: what does AWS stand for?

 AWS means Amazon Web Services.
 The company appeared back in 2006, and initially, investors doubted Jeff Bezos's decision (who is its CEO): after all, before that, Amazon was engaged in e-commerce and had no experience in cloud technologies.
 However, 10 years later (in 2016), Bezos proved his case: AWS had brought 12.2 billion dollars with a profit of 3.1 billion dollars in 2016.

 So, we’re obviously talking of Amazon AWS global server which has gained great popularity and boasts excellent performance.

 The next key question is this one: what does AWS do?
 When and how should you take advantage of it?